 Muhl, Eduard (1800-1854), Letters, 1842-1848, (C3744)

-Letters of a Hermann, MO, newspaperman to his wife as he traveled to St. Louis, Ohio, Pennsylvania, and New York selling subscriptions to his papers.
+The papers contain letters of a Hermann, Missouri, newspaperman to his wife as he traveled to St. Louis, Ohio, Pennsylvania, and New York selling subscriptions to his papers.
 Also included is a biographical sketch of Muhl and a translation of the letters from German to English, done by the donor.

 0.8 linear feet